Mahoreabhishek/react_deploy_netlify/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### for start local server
+### command npm install -g json-server
+### json-server --watch Data/db.json --port 3001

+Here json file is used to store the data

 ### `npm test`

 Launches the test runner in the interactive watch mode.\